 State of the Parish

-The Annual Report is one way we can take a closer look at the functioning of our church in the community.
+This Annual Report is a way we take a look at the functioning of our church in the community.
 It looks at our activities and quantifies them.
 It shows our directives, and explains them.
-By God's grace, it shows Jesus Christ and our faith in Him.
-It reveals the working of people who serve Christ, and who fulfill His mission and our mission statement: "A family united by faith in Jesus Christ, gathering around God's Word and sacraments, to reach out in Christ-borne love and Christ-like concern, in ministry to each other and those without Christ"
+By God’s grace, it shows Jesus Christ and our faith in Him.
+It reveals the working of people who serve Christ, and who fulfill His mission and our mission statement: “A family united by faith in Jesus Christ, gathering around God’s Word and sacraments, to reach out in Christ-borne love and Christ-like concern, in ministry to each other and those without Christ”

 Thanks to everyone involved for all service offered to our Lord Jesus Christ, and for the reports which follow.
 They show our identity in congregational life.
 They show some of our successes and reveal where we may yet grow in service to our Lord.
 I pray that this encourages us to offer our best to the Lord in this coming year here at St. John Lutheran Church.
-May God lead us, help us, and bless us, for the coming together (confluence) of His character and competence gives us conviction to follow Him!
+May God lead us, help us, and bless us.
+Our 2020 Vision: It’s still about Jesus!

 Includes: Baptisms, Received Into or Removed From Communicant Membership, Vital Statistics of our Congregation,

 Attendance Record, Participation in the Sacrament of Holy Communion.

 Includes: Cemetery Superintendent's Report, Memorial Gift Suggestions, and Highlights from Voter's Meetings and Activities